Kotlin programming model

 Handler requirements

-Regardless of the selected model, a project is uploaded as a source code, a JAR archive, or a Gradle project.
-In addition, handler classes must meet specific requirements that differ depending on the programming model:
+No matter which model you select, the project can be uploaded as source code, a JAR archive, or a Gradle project.
+The requirements applied to handler classes also depend on the programming model:

 -